 Character actor extraordinaire Barton MacLane is wonderful as the asshole Captain Tarnowski.
 But again the script makes it difficult for the viewer to take his character seriously.
 Even though the world is full of assholes, people usually choose at what point to bring out their assholyness.
 For example, when attacked by giant monsters isn’t, in my experience, the exact moment when people start scheming in order to get under the sheets with someone else’s fiancée, nevermind trying to rape them in the middle of a circle of tents where her husband-to-be and loyal defender Mr. Hero are sleeping.
 The tiresome trope of the triangle drama under dinosaur threat is one that shows up in almost all lost world movies, and one that can trace its lineage straight back to The Lost World, however in that film the drama unfolded in a, shall we say, less clumsy fashion.
 And if The Lost World and King Kong were marred by the fact that we lose track of the characters when the special effects take over, the problem with Unknown Island is that there is no personal argument so petty as to be overshadowed by the fact that all of the characters are about to be eaten by giant monsters.
 And that’s a problem caused by bad character writing.
 Screenwriters Robert T. Shannon and Jack Harvey have written all characters as a single trait.
 Ted is the fiancé who loves his work more than his wife to be, so that’s what he does in the film, the only thing he does in the film.
 Fairbanks is the redeemed hero, who’s the moral compass and dashing leading man.
 So that’s his entire character “arc”.
 The captain is the asshole villain, so he’s the asshole villain from first to last shot, every scene and every line is just there to showcase what a villainous asshole he is.
 And Lane is, when it all boils down to it, is simply there to be a love interest and a damsel in need of saving.

 On the other hand: at 75 minutes this film doesn’t overstay its welcome.
 It’s a nifty, well-contained, adventure thriller.
 The low budget adds to its claustrophobic feel, which director Jack Bernhard, with a background in horror and gangster noir, knows well how to build.
 As Cinema Delirium points out, the crew is top notch: the film “was edited by Harry W. Gerstad, who was a two-time Oscar winner — including for the stone cold classic High Noon (1952); the DP was Fred Jackman Jr who did uncredited special effects on Mr. Smith Goes to Washington (1939); the set dresser was Robert Priestley who worked on many prestige productions including Gilda (1946) and Cat on a Hot Tin Roof (1958).
 These guys were industry veterans and even if the budget of the film they were working on was lower than they were used to you still got the benefit of their experience and artistry.”
 Jack Bernhard himself had been associate producer at Universal for some of the studio’s least prestigious, but strangely well-functioning horror films, like Man Made Monster (1941, review), Horror Island (1941) and The Strange Case of Doctor Rx (1942).
 Plus, the cast is a good one, with Richard Denning carrying the hero mantle with natural ease.
 There’s a reason as to why Denning was such a popular hero for B movies.
 An accomplished actor, he had a well-rounded balance of working class roughness with an air of intelligence, and something dark brooding behind his eyes, which meant his leading men often had at least an illusion of depth and complexity to them.
-That’s one of the reasons he worked so well opposite Richard Carlson’s goody-two-shoes leading man in Creature from the Black Lagoon (1954).
+That’s one of the reasons he worked so well opposite Richard Carlson’s goody-two-shoes leading man in Creature from the Black Lagoon (1954, review).